DonaldET3/OAR/README.txt

 This progam archives files, recreates files from an archive, and lists files in an archive.

+What happens when you use this software is your responsibility.
+Be careful when using this software on a system that contains important files.
+If you do decide to use this software, save a copy of the source code; the code in this repository may be replaced by entirely incompatible software at any time.

 If neither -r nor -w are mentioned, the program is in list mode; the program reads an archive file from standard input and writes the list of file paths to standard output.
 If -r is specified, the program is in read mode; the program